-Most patients can return to work 4 to 6 weeks after surgery.
-This will depend on the type of work you do as well as what operation you had.
-If you have a physically active job you may be told to take more time off work.
+Most patients can return to work 2 to 4 weeks after surgery.
+This will depend on the type of work you do as well as what type of operation you had.
+If you have a job where you need to be physically active you may be advised to take more time off work.
 If this is the case, we will arrange a sick note for you.